kubernetes/website/docs/reference/api-concepts.md

           "items": [...]
         }

-2. Starting from resource version 10245, receive notifications of any creates, deletes, or updates as individual JSON objects
+2. Starting from resource version 10245, receive notifications of any creates, deletes, or updates as individual JSON objects.

         GET /api/v1/namespaces/test/pods?watch=1&resourceVersion=10245
         ---